zeiss-microscopy/OAD/Machine_Learning/README.md

 - Select a model to segment images
 - Specify the desired output format for the mask image
-- Optional Confidence Threshold that can be appied to mask image
+- Optional Confidence Threshold that can be applied to mask image
 - Optional Extraction of a specific single class
 - Option to add the mask image to the original image
 - Selection of output folder with file extension filter